 MTU is currently developing an optical diagnostic technique that can, for the first time, obtain direct measurements of electron density and electron energy distribution function (EEDF) within the discharge chamber and near-field plume of a Hall thruster.
 The MTU technique uses a

 1,000-mJ-per-pulse Nd-YAG laser to induce laser Thomson scattering (LTS) from the free electrons in a plasma.
 The scattered radiation is measured using a triple-grating spectrograph and electron-multiplied CCD camera with single-photon detection capability.
 The scattered spectra can directly provide density and EEDF without perturbing the plasma.
 Researchers will use MACEEP funding to demonstrate this technique and apply the measurement to Hall thrusters and FRC plasmas.
-It is anticipated that knowledge gained from LTS measurements will provide insight into Hall thruster cross-field mobility as well as FRC internal energy storage and coversion.
+It is anticipated that knowledge gained from LTS measurements will provide insight into Hall thruster cross-field mobility as well as FRC internal energy storage and conversion.